 - Riding the Bendigo Talking Tram, restored trams that drive the highlights of Bendigo with narrated history and information

-- Going down, down, down up 228 metres underground at the Central Deborah Gold Mine, a former working mine – not an activity if you’re claustrophobic!
+- Going down, down, down up 228 metres underground at the Central Deborah Gold Mine, a former working mine – not an activity for you if you’re claustrophobic!

 - Learning about Chinese heritage in Australia at the Golden Dragon Museum

 - Getting behind the wheel or simply buying a souvenir from Bendigo Pottery

 - Reflecting at the Great Stupa of Universal Compassion, an almost 50-metre-high pagoda